deltabayou/deltabayou.github.io/_shorts/short05.md

 She was facing his member, studying it with a vicious intensity as she held it in her hand.
 He was entirely in her power now, even her breath against his skin was enough to make him shake with longing.
 And then she suddenly shot out her tongue, flicking against his head as quick as a little snake.
 He struggled to contain a groan of pleasure as he wrapped her fingers in her hair.
 "Wherever did you learn this?" he hissed.
 It was really not proper, what she was doing...
 But he felt the questions dissolving as she continued, not bothering to stop to answer.

 Her lips were kissing the tip of his manhood, and she was taking the head of him into her rosy mouth.
 He struggled against the sensation for a moment, thinking to stop her... to tell her that it was too much, too dangerous, but he couldn't.
 He wanted her now, consequences be damned.
-His world narrowed into the vision of her blonde head, the impropriety of it forgotten as his thoughts faded into instinct- coarse and base instinct and desire.
+His world narrowed into the vision of her blonde head, the impropriety of it forgotten as his thoughts faded into instinct--coarse and base instinct and desire.

 He struggled against the animalistic urge, wanting nothing more than to shove his whole length immediately into her hot, sweet lips, to fuck her beautiful mouth as he suddenly longed to fuck her cunt.
 The feelings were enough to break him, the visions of him, holding her head still, pulling down those beautiful, perfect piles of curls, as he slammed in and out of her small mouth, but he resisted.